daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 (C) privileged boast.
 There are subtle differences between them.
 If a disclaimer or self-justification, the implication is that--given my identity "lens"--I can't really help why I feel this way, and my interlocutor should listen charitably.
 If a privileged boast, I'm asserting that my identity/perspective is worthwhile or perhaps even superior to whomever or whatever I'm engaging.
-This mode of communication is ubiquitious, but becomes especially hilarious on Twitter.
+This mode of communication is ubiquitious, but is especially hilarious on Twitter.
 People really tweet some wild things after 'speaking as...'.

 <!--more-->